wp-plugins/nextgen-facebook/readme.txt

 1. If the Twitter Card type has not been approved yet, you may click on the 'Request Approval' button.
 1. Fill-in and submit the form.

-NGFB Open Graph+ creates the Twitter Cards based on the content of your webpages.
+NGFB Open Graph+ Pro creates the Twitter Cards based on the content of your webpages.

+* Product : Product information from a supported e-commerce plugin.
 * Player : An embedded video in the content from YouTube, Vimeo, or Wistia.
 * Gallery Card : Provided by NextGEN Gallery shortcodes (*nggalbum*, *nggallery*, and *nggtags*).
 * Photo Card : An Attachment or NextGEN Gallery ImageBrowser webpage.